Codeblockz/Computer-Science-II/README.md

 - Practice breaking projects into multiple files
 - Use a makefile to compile a project

-**Project 3 - Fortnite Dance Royale**
+**Project 3 - DNA Consensus Tool**
 - Implement a linked-list data structure,
-Use dynamic memory allocation to create new objects, Practice using C++ class syntax,
+- Use dynamic memory allocation to create new objects,
+- Practice using C++ class syntax,
-Practice dynamically allocated arrays,
+- Practice dynamically allocated arrays,
-Practice object-oriented thinking.
+- Practice object-oriented thinking.